selsa-inube/design-system-web/README.md

 To start using the components, please follow these steps:

-1. verify the component is in the package.json using the latest version avaliable
+1. Make sure that the component is listed in package.json with the latest available version.

 ```js
   "dependencies": {